 Complaints are a valuable source of information that can help to identify recurring or underlying problems and potential improvements.
-We know that numbers alone do not tell us everything about attitudes towards complaints and how they are responded to locally.
-Arguably, it is of greater importance to understand the impact that complaints have had on tenants and to learn the lessons from them to improve the experience of others.
+It is also very important to understand the impact that any complaints, whether upheld or not, have had on tenants and to ensure that we continue to improve the experience of all tenants living in our properties.